marceluphd/metaapi-python-sdk/README.rst

 MetaApi is a paid service, but API access to one MetaTrader account is free of charge.

-The `MetaApi pricing <https://metaapi.cloud/#pricing>`_ was developed with the intent to make your charges less or equal to what you would pay for hosting your own infrastructure.
+The `MetaApi pricing <https://metaapi.cloud/#pricing>`_ was developed with the intent to make your charges less or equal to what you would have to pay for hosting your own infrastructure.
 This is possible because over time we managed to heavily optimize our MetaTrader infrastructure.
 And with MetaApi you can save significantly on application development and maintenance costs and time thanks to high-quality API, open-source SDKs and convenience of a cloud service.